lamtt77/docker-easyengine-wordpress/README.md

 -->#$ /startStack.sh
 ```

+The pre-build Docker images are available to pull from Docker.
+Please see Docker Auto Build section.

 # SECURITY
 * Please do change your secure http password (admin port 22222) at first run of the ee-stack image:
 ```sh